Recovering an Exchange 2007/ 2010/2013/2016/ Server using the RecoverServer switch

 Enable Exchange Services and Restore Exchange Mailbox Database

-Now that you have successfully recovered and restored failed Exchange server, check if everything is working fine.
+Now that you have successfully recovered and restored failed or dead Exchange server, check if everything is working fine.
 If the volumes containing mailbox databases and transaction logs are configured with same drive letters or mount points, the database mounts successfully and continues operation with no data loss.
 In case the database is lost due to server failure, use the backup to restore the lost Exchange database.
 Note: If you are facing access denied error while Setup /m RecoverServer switch, make sure you have assigned all necessary permissions.

 Check that Exchange database backup is authentic and start the restore procedure.
 But before that, you must ensure that the backup isn’t obsolete or corrupt.